'Unjust treatment of innocent migrants': B.C. ends agreement with CBSA

 Govender said she hopes other provinces will follow B.C.'s lead, saying CBSA's own data suggested 94 per cent of immigration detainees are not a risk to the public, just held for administrative reasons.

-"Detaining innocent migrants in jail is cruel, unjust and violantes human rights commissions," she said, calling on the federal government to take further steps to end the process.
+"Detaining innocent migrants in jail is cruel, unjust and violates human rights commissions," she said, calling on the federal government to take further steps to end the process.

 "There is strong evidence that racialized people and those with disabilities experience harsher treatment and are detained for longer periods of time," Govender said.
 "Across Canada, migrants are detained for non-criminal purposes and for indefinite periods of time, which violates international human rights law and can result in devastating impacts on migrants' health and well-being."